openxrlab/xrsfm/README.md

 ## Build your own ARDemo

 In addition to the reconstruction function, we have built a complete process to facilitate users to build location-based ardemo.
-For details, please refer to [ARDemo] ().
+For details, please refer to [ARDemo](http://doc.openxrlab.org.cn/openxrlab_docment/ARDemo/ARdemo.html#).

 ## License